Bulk Lilies from K. van Bourgondien

 Lilies are hardy, easy-to-grow bulbs that can be grown in zones 3-8.
 Like other flower bulbs, they prefer well-drained soil and can be planted in full sun to partial shade.

 Lily bulbs can be planted in the spring or the fall.
-When planting lilies, the bulb's planting depth should be about three times the diameter of the bulb.
-We recommend fertilizing with 100% Natural Perennial Food
+When planting lily bulbs, the planting depth should be about three times the diameter of the bulb.
+We recommend fertilizing with 100% Natural Bulb Food

 at planting time.